 A wound care nurse or physical therapist may work in a multi-specialty wound care center in a hospital which also includes podiatrists, vascular surgeons and prosthetists.
 Wound care nurses have knowledge of a wide variety of wound care products that can be utilized to help heal an ulcer.
 They also provide regular care of wounds, seeing patients on a weekly or more frequent basis.
 They may also attend to patients who are non-ambulatory, such as in a nursing home, assisted living, adult family home, or even a private home.

-Podiatrists are also concerned about biomechanical forces that may cause the wound not to heal.
+2) Are there biomechanical forces that may cause the wound not to heal?
 If there is excessive pressure in certain areas, they will prescribe devices to offload the ulcer such a total contact cast.
 If there is a bony prominence that causes a wound not to heal, they may perform surgery to resect the bone to help the wound to heal.
 If there are growths such as thick nails and calluses which cause the ulcer to form, podiatrists are able to cut down the nails or calluses to keep the pressure away and prevent recurrent formation of the wound.

 In the foot, the skin is very close to the bone.
 In the case especially where there is poor circulation or high blood sugar, it may be easy for the wound to progress, leading to infection or gangrene, which is tissue death.
 Having the podiatrist to monitor the situation is very important.
 Podiatrists can prescribe antibiotics if needed for infections.
 If the bone becomes infected and antibiotics are not working, they may need to operate to remove infected bone.
 In these cases podiatrists may need to admit the patient to the hospital and consult with other specialists such as infectious diseases, vascular surgery, internal medicine, to get the situation under control and save the patient’s foot and life.